jasminbumbul/eKorpa/README.md

 The current version of the app, can be visited by clicking [on this link](https://api.p2040.app.fit.ba/).

-The Angular frontend of the app, can be visited by clicking [on this link](https://p2040.app.fit.ba/).
+The Angular part of the app, can be visited by clicking [on this link](https://p2040.app.fit.ba/).

 # App screenshots